 Metro stations closed on Lines 1, 2, 6, 8, 9, 12, and 13 include: Champs-Elysées Clémenceau, Franklin D. Roosevelt, George V, Charles de Gaulle-Etoile, Concorde, and Tuileries.

-Champs-Élysées and numerous other nearby streets will be closed to vehicles from 6:30am - 2pm, which means buses will be re-routed to avoid the area.
-So wear comfortable walking shoes and bring a water bottle (or two).
-Expect heavy security in the Champs-Élysées - Place de la Corcorde area.
+Avenue Foch and numerous other nearby streets will be closed to vehicles from 6:30am - 2pm, which means buses will be re-routed to avoid the area.

 After the Bastille Day fireworks end, festivities continue all over the city at les Bals des Pompiers (Firemen's Balls), organized by fire stations throughout Paris in a tradition that started a century ago.